The Cycle Route - Story Bridge to Harbour Bridge

 After the Rock, it is back on the highway to begin pushing on through at times hilly, forested country to pass Bendemeer around lunchtime.

 One in particular is the relatively narrow bridge over Rocky Gully which is at the bottom of a good downhill run.
 The trouble is that semi trailers seem to appear out of nowhere (going both ways) when you want to cross.
 Have a good look around in places like this before committing.

 We may even have lunch in the town precinct itself, in a quiet park overlooking the MacDonald River.

 Then through the small town, riding along Caroline Street, we rejoin the New England Highway.
 Climbing up from the road junction, the ride crests the Moonbi Range before an almost 6km freewheel down the 2nd and 1st Moonbi Hills into Moonbi itself.

 It is a tradition for riders to get a snap of themselves next to the flashing warning sign just before the descent.

 We may regroup at Moonbi.

-A budding tradition, that could be followed, is to stop for some quick refreshment (a beer, a softdrink or whatever) at the Oasis Hotel (Ivor's Pub) found on the left hand side of the road about 1km just before our accommodation.
+A pleasant tradition, that could be followed, is to stop for some quick refreshment (a beer, a softdrink or whatever) at the Oasis Hotel (Ivor's Pub) found on the left hand side of the road about 1km just before our accommodation.

 As dining is planned at the RSL in town, riders are encouraged to have a look around Tamworth that afternoon.